renderedtext/semaphore-docs-new/source/docs/ubuntu-1804.md

 - **Ubuntu 18.04 brings new software** - New release comes with latest software from the Linux kernel and system libraries to snapd package management.
 - **New versions of programming languages** - New platform release brings the newest versions of all supported languages.
 - **New versions of database** - More databases and multiple versions of databases are now available.
-- **Rolling release process** - With new version of the platform we are introducing new non-disruptive bi-weekly platform update strategy.
+- **Rolling release process** - With the new version of the platform we are introducing new non-disruptive bi-weekly platform update strategy.
 - **Better resource management** - We are no longer running all databases by default which frees resources for your workloads.
 Also some legacy software has been removed freeing a couple more Gb of disk space.

 ## How to upgrade